A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Convergence of the policy gradient

-\end{theorem} Here, by uniformly strongly concave, we mean that there exists an absolute constant $\mu_G > 0$ such that the family of functions $G(t,x,\cdot,p,P)$ is $\mu_G-$strongly concave for all $(t,x,p,P)$ within the range we care.
+Here, by uniformly strongly concave, we mean that there exists an absolute constant $\mu_G > 0$ such that the family of functions $G(t,x,\cdot,p,P)$ is $\mu_G-$strongly concave for all $(t,x,p,P)$ within the range given by the Schauder estimates above.
 Given Theorem \ref{thm:actor_converge}, one natural question is whether one can establish a convergence rate for the policy gradient.
 The answer is yes, with a mild extra assumption to avoid flatness. \begin{assump} There exists a modulus of continuity $\omega: [0,\infty) \to [0,\infty)$ such that